croxton/imgixer/README.md

             'domain'   => 'another-domain.imgix.net',
             'subfolder' => 'portraits',
             'key'   => '12345',
+            'signed'    => true,
             'defaultParams' => array(
                 'auto' => 'compress,format,enhance,redeye',
                 'fit' => 'facearea',
                 'ar' => '3:4'
             )
         ),

+        // Optionally, define a source to use in place of Craft's native image transforms.
+This will be used for all transforms used in your templates and in the control panel.
+        'assetTransforms' => array(
+            'domain'    => 'my-domain.imgix.net',
+            'key'       => '12345',
+            'signed'    => true
+        ),

+        // Set this to the source you want to use for image transforms 'transformSource' => 'assetTransforms'

     )
 ];
 ```